North Miami Beach Council Urges Restoration of Florida Ex-Felons' Right to Vote

 “We need to restore people back into the community,” Kramer said.
 “They can’t vote.
 Many are having a hard time finding places to live because of their backgrounds.
 I think it is important to also bring back that tax base.”

 Despite completing their sentences and paying their debts to society, many former felons face daily challenges in rebuilding their lives and reclaiming their civil rights.
 If you’re one of them, you may need legal representation to ensure all of your rights are protected.
-Contact the Law Offices of Edwards & Mason, criminal defense attorneys in Gainesville, at 877-377-7801.
+Contact the Law Offices of Edwards & Jones, criminal defense attorneys in Gainesville, at 877-377-7801.